 Sports-related abdominal emergencies are uncommon.
 In a 30-year period, Bergovist et al.1 were able to document only 136 abdominal injuries requiring hospitalization in a Swedish county.
 The dominant age group was 10 to 20 years old, and soccer was the most commonly involved sport, accounting for almost half the injuries.
 The most common diagnosis was an abdominal wall contusion, accounting for 60 of the 136 injuries studied.
 The kidney was the most commonly injured organ and was four times more frequently injured than the spleen, the next most commonly injured organ.
 The authors noted that the abdominal symptoms on admission to the hospital were usually not dramatic, with only eight patients demonstrating signs of clinical peritonitis.
 Four of the patients were diagnosed with delayed splenic rupture.

 In a search of the National Pediatric Trauma Registry, Wan et al.2 found that sports were responsible for only 6.64% of the cases reported to the trauma centers in the study and comprised only 0.56% of the injuries.
 Of the injuries, 84% occurred in children between the ages of 12 and 18 years.
 American football was the most frequently involved sport, with baseball and basketball the next most common.
 The spleen was the most frequently injured organ across all age groups, with 96 cases, and the kidney was second with 42 cases.
-Ryan3 noted that the relative infrequency of abdominal injuries put them at risk to go undiagnosed because they are internal and ...
+Ryan3 noted that the relative infrequency of abdominal injuries put them at risk to go undiagnosed because they are ...